kumar-swamy/Citrix-ADC-VPX-AWS-EKS/templates/eks_single_nic/README.md

 ## Input
-`VpcId`: VPC where the VPX to be deployed.
+- `VpcId`: VPC where the VPX to be deployed.
-`SubnetId`: Subnet Id where the VPX instance to be deployed.
+- `SubnetId`: Subnet Id where the VPX instance to be deployed.
-`VPXInstanceType`: Instance type to be used for VPX EC2 instance `VPXTenancyType`: Tenancy Type, Dedicated or Shared `KeyName`: SSH Key name for accessing the VPX through SSH.
+- `VPXInstanceType`: Instance type to be used for VPX EC2 instance
+- `VPXTenancyType`: Tenancy Type, Dedicated or Shared
+- `KeyName`: SSH Key name for accessing the VPX through SSH

 ## CloudFormation Template description